Tips and Techniques for Drift Diving

 Finally, a good drift diver has excellent buoyancy control.
 Because drift diving deals with heavy currents divers cannot be in constant flux with their buoyancy control system.
 Having excellent buoyancy control enables a drift diver to enjoy the scenery rather than stress over the ups and downs of improper buoyancy.

 How to start Drift Diving?

 Drift diver is a specialty certification offered by many diving organizations.
 It is important that divers seek out specialty training before attempting adrift dive because of the intensity of ocean currents.
 Many times drift dives will count towards the advanced open water certification, a higher level diving certification.

-PADI does not have any prerequisites for the drift diver certification.
+PADI do not have any prerequisites for the drift diver certification.
 Because currents are found at almost all depths, even novice scuba divers can enjoy drift dives.
-More intense drift dives at greater depths may need advanced certifications; like technical diver, nitrox, tri-mix or deepwater diver.
+More intense drift dives at greater depths may need advanced certifications; like a technical diver, nitrox, tri-mix or deepwater diver.

 Completing the first drift dive with a dive instructor will help ensure the safety of all drift divers.
 Having a certified diving instructor present means that someone is on the scene to handle any emergency situations that arise due to currents or location.